oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 Now we have created the index file we can use it.

-One key point here, the index file will always be used if it's present, this means that now you've created it if you make changes to the OpenAPI annotations unless you re-build the jandex.idx file (or delete it) then you will not get your updates changes.
+One key point here, the index file will always be used if it's present abd the code will not use introspection, this means that now you've created it if you make changes to the OpenAPI annotations unless you re-build the jandex.idx file (or delete it) then you will not get your updates changes.
 To re-build it just run the maven build again with the process-classes target.

   1. Run the storefront again